1 | Scarlet kingsnake |

 Location: US southeast.

 Like all kingsnakes, Lampropeltis elapsoides is completely harmless to humans.
-They’re famously a mimic of the deadly eastern coral snake, and are the subject of a nursery rhyme: red touches black, venom lack, red touches yellow, kill a fellow.
-This refers to the stripes, and while it doesn’t apply outside the USA, it does work in Florida.
-Scarlet kingsnakes have one of the most specialised diets of the family, as 74% of their diet consists of skinks.
-They particularly eat two species: the ground skink and southeastern five lined skink.
-Another 15% comes from snakes, while skink eggs and a mouse were also detected.
+This species is a mimic of the deadly eastern coral snake, also found in Florida’s woodlands, and is the subject of a famous nursery rhyme: red touches black, venom lack, red touches yellow, kill a fellow.
+This refers to the colourful stripes, and while the rhyme doesn’t apply outside of the US, it does work in Florida.

 2 | Desert kingsnake |

-Location: US far south.
+Location: 3 states of the US far south.

-Desert kingsnakes prey largely on other snakes, and one confirmed species is the checkered garter snake (Thamnophis marcianus).
-They’re well capable of eating horrendously venomous species, such as the Sonoran coral snake (Micruroides euryxanthus), which has a locked and loaded arsenal of neurotoxins.
-Other snakes in their diet include the plains black-headed snake, great plains ratsnake and western ratsnake.
-Desert kingsnakes are a friend of ranchers in their native lands, and they often view them as a boon, hoping to reduce more dangerous snakes.
+Desert kingsnakes prey largely on other snakes, with one confirmed species being the checkered garter snake (Thamnophis marcianus).
+They’re more than capable of eating horrendously venomous species, such as the Sonoran coral snake (Micruroides euryxanthus), which possesses a lethal arsenal of neurotoxins.

 3 | Arizona mountain kingsnake |